Reasons to Join the NHWA

 NHWA Insurance Program – available to members in good standing

 The most crucial element of the Home Watch business is having the correct coverage to protect not only your company, but most importantly, your client.
 And because the Home Watch industry is not recognized by the NAICS (North American Industry Classification System), acquiring the correct general liability insurance can be a frustrating process.
 Being at the mercy of an insurance underwriter that might not have the proper insight as to what Home Watch is, often results in companies being classified incorrectly.
-There are many companies who are taking chances by having policies classified as House Sitting, Janitorial, Security, or even Personal or Miscellaneous Services.
+There are many companies who are taking chances by having policies classified as House Sitting, Janitorial, Security, or even Pet Sitting Services.
 These classifications do not cover what a Home Watch company does.
 This not only makes the Home Watch company vulnerable, but also exposes the homeowner to a poorly insured Home Watch company.
 The NHWA Insurance Program provides the most comprehensive coverage that a Home Watch company can have.
 It is the only industry-specific coverage available.
 It is also extremely affordable.
 The program is available only to members in good standing and can be issued to members in all 50 states.
 We are currently working on this coverage for our Canadian members.
 We’ll help to guide and advise you through the insurance quagmire.

 Training and Education

 The NHWA offers continuing education through webinars and online meetings, conferences, constant conversation, and information sharing through our forums.
 The NHWA is built on the belief of the sharing of information.
 By gathering data and ideas from our membership throughout the U.S. and Canada, we are able to compile and share, strengthening the Home Watch industry.
 Home Watch Boot Camp is available to members, as well as our Certified Home Watch Professional and Business Basics courses.